adamjmarkham/coding-challenge/README.md

 **URL** : `/api/investment/{loanId}`

-loanId - id of loan to delete
+loanId - id of loan to invest into

 **Method** : `POST`